mchirico/ts/README.md

 # ts

 Typescript starter project.
-No express
+For express, see the express branch

 This is meant to be a very simple starter project, for quickly testing Typescript code.